dgattey/dg/README.md

 - [MUI System](https://mui.com/system/getting-started/overview/) provides the styling system for layouts/usages of `sx` on props, running on `emotion` under the hood.

-- [GraphQL Codegen](https://www.graphql-code-generator.com) makes all the `generated` files.
+- [GraphQL Codegen](https://www.graphql-code-generator.com) makes all the `*.generated.ts` files.
 It reads Github + Contentful's API schema + creates types out of them automatically.
 I run it on command when I write new queries/etc to get their types.

 - [PlanetScale](https://planetscale.com) powers a distributed DB.
 This DB is used to persist auth tokens for Spotify/Strava beyond the lifetime of a deploy + refresh the token as needed.